JooNiv/Personal-website/README.md

 # Portfolio website

 A simple portfolio website made with FastAPI, ReactJS, DaisyUI, and sqlalchemy.
-The app and database are hosted on Vercel.
+Configured for hosting the app and database on Vercel.
 You can check out a demo [here](https://www.jooniv.fi).

 ![alt text](readme_images/image.png)